-Property of the TOE to be authentic in order to provide claimed security functionality in a proper way.
-This asset also covers 'Authenticity of the MRTD chip' in [R11].
+Property of the TOE is to be authentic in order to provide claimed security functionality in a proper way.
+The authenticity of the MRTD's chip personalised by the issuing State or Organization for the MRTD holder is used by the traveller to prove his possession of a genuine MRTD.
+This asset also covers "Authenticity of the MRTD's chip" in [R11].

-TSF data Description TOE_ID Data enabling to identify the TOE Chip Authentication private Key Private key the chip uses to perform a chip authentication Active Authentication private key Private key the chip uses to perform an active Active Authentication private key authentication Current Date Current date of the travel document
+TSF data Description TOE_ID Data enabling to identify the TOE Chip Authentication private Key Private key the chip uses to perform a chip authentication Active Authentication private key Private key the chip uses to perform an active Active Admendication private key authentication Current Date Current date of the travel document